Dexys Midnight Runners: Too-Rye-Ay As It Could Have Sounded and cancelled 2022 tour

-The Feminine Divine
+The Feminine Divine and Love

 In December 2022, 100% Records announced via Twitter that they had signed Dexys and that the band's sixth studio album, The Feminine Divine, was scheduled for release in 2023.
 The band lineup for The Feminine Divine is Rowland, Paterson, Sean Read and Michael Timothy.

 The album was preceded by the singles and videos "I'm Going To Get Free", "Coming Home" and "My Submission".
 The album received 4-star reviews in Uncut magazine, Record Collector and The Guardian amongst others, and entered the UK Official Albums Chart at number 6.

 The song "It's Alright Kevin (Manhood 2023)" is a re-recorded version of the song "Manhood" which was released before on the 2003 compilation album Let's Make This Precious: The Best of Dexys Midnight Runners and on the live album At The Royal Court 2003.

 Dexys toured The Feminine Divine Live! across the UK and Ireland in September 2023.
 The show was divided into two halves with the first part featuring The Feminine Divine album performed in its entirety in the order the tracks appear on the album.
 The second half saw Dexys play many of the songs that appeared on the Too-Rye-Ay album: "Soon", "Plan B", "I'll Show You", "All In All (This One Last Wild Waltz)", "Until I Believe In My Soul", "Come On Eileen", "Jackie Wilson Said (I'm In Heaven When You Smile)".
 Other songs performed in the second part of the show were "Geno", "Free", and "Carrickfergus".
 The band line up for these live shows was Kevin Rowland (vocals), Mike Timothy (keyboards) Sean Read (keyboards, saxophone), Claudia Chopek (violin), Alistair Whyte (trombone) and Tim Weller (drums).
 Dexys toured Europe in October.